 ARTICLE X- ASSETS

 Section 1: Dedication of Assets.
-The property of this organization (NGHRS) including but not limited to, land, shelter facilities, supplies, finances, etc. is irrevocably dedicated to charitable purposes and no part of the net income or assets of this foundation shall ever benefit any Director, Officer or Members of the Board thereof or to the benefit of any private individual.
+The property of the Organization including but not limited to, land, shelter facilities, supplies, finances, etc. is irrevocably dedicated to charitable purposes and no part of the net income or assets of this foundation shall ever benefit any Director, Officer or Members of the Board thereof or to the benefit of any private individual.

 Section 2: Distribution of Assets.
-Upon the dissolution of NGHRS, its assets remaining after payment or provision for payment, of all debts and liabilities of the organization shall be distributed to a nonprofit fund, foundation, or foundation which is organized and operated exclusively for the care and fostering of house rabbits, the charitable purposes of which its tax exempt status under Section 501(c) (3) of the Internal Revenue Service code of 1954, or corresponding provisions of subsequent federal tax laws.
+Upon the dissolution of the Organization, its assets remaining after payment or provision for payment, of all debts and liabilities of the Organization shall be distributed to a nonprofit fund, foundation, or foundation which is organized and operated exclusively for the care and fostering of house rabbits decided upon by a majority vote of the Board, the charitable purposes of which its tax exempt status under section 501(c) (3) of the Internal Revenue Service code of 1954, or corresponding provisions of subsequent federal tax laws.

 ARTICLE XI- AMENDMENTS

-Section 3: Logo Use.
-Use of the NGHRS logo, and other printed material is expressly prohibited without the prior written approval of the Board.
+Section 4: Logo Use.
+Use of the Organization logo, and other printed material is expressly prohibited without the prior written approval of the Board.